 He has chaired and organized interdisciplinary scientific meetings and symposia, including the Gordon Research Seminar on Epithelial Differentiation & Keratinization in Tuscany, Italy; the New York City Skin Club; and Yale University’s Physics–Engineering–Biology Discussion Group.

 A fervent advocate of science education, Dr. Mertz taught physics courses at Yale, where he was honored with a Prize Teaching Fellowship for outstanding undergraduate teaching; served as a physics and mathematics teaching fellow and academic consultant for the World Science Scholars, sponsored by the World Science Festival; and advocated for reform of high-school science curricula to the National Science Foundation.
-He has served on selection committees for the Rhodes Scholarship and the Schmidt Science Fellowship.
+He has served on selection committees for the Rhodes Scholarship and the Schmidt Science Fellowship and was recently selected to serve as one of 16 District Secretaries for the selection of American Rhodes Scholars.